 - Sprinkle in some fun potty training activities.
 Try starting with some ideas from the Pull-Ups® ways to make potty training fun, such as:

 Every kid learns differently, and there is no exception when it comes to potty training.
 Before beginning, make sure that your plan fits the needs of you and your child.
 What worked from your neighbor’s son a few months ago may not work for your child.
-Individualize your potty training plan based on your unique situation to be all the more successful during this exciting time.
+Individualize your potty training schedule based on your unique situation to be all the more successful during this exciting time.

 Getting Ready to Potty Train